 Write good content that answers a question or solves a problem; make sure your keywords are relevant to the topic.

-Suppose you see that multiple pieces of content on the same topic are indexed or ranking well with the same target keyword.
-In that case, the chances are good that it has the same general issue.
+Suppose you see that multiple pieces of content on the same topic are indexed or ranking well with the same general keyword.
+In that case, the odds are good the topic has consistent demand—and you can win by being clearer, more specific, and more helpful.

-If you’re working on a new page or paragraph, it’ll be wise to ensure it’s comprehensive and includes the target keywords in its title tag.
+If you’re working on a new page or paragraph, it’ll be wise to ensure it’s comprehensive and includes the target keywords in its title tag and headings.

-Helpful tools You might find these useful when identifying good keyword targets: Jaaxy Search Analytics (Turns keyword research into a CRM) Content.
+You might find these useful when identifying good keyword targets: Jaaxy Search Analytics (Turns keyword research into a CRM)

 Writing Good Content for a Niche Using Targeted Keywords